Daily Spurgeon

 May 18

-If he can sing in a dungeon, how sweetly will he sing in heaven!
-If he can praise the Lord in the fires, how will he extol Him before the eternal throne!
-If evil be good to him now, what will the overflowing goodness of God be to him then?
+If our starlight shines brighter than the sun, what will our sunlight be?
+If we can sing in a dungeon, how sweet will our song be in heaven!
+If we praise God in the fires, how will we exalt Him before His eternal throne?
+If current hardships are good, what will God's overflowing goodness be then?

 Closing Prayer